Embossing Stamps

 - Dual die plate system

-- Ergonomic grip for handling
+- Ergonomic grip for easy handling

-- Works on 80–160 gsm paper stocks
+- Works on 80–160 gsm paper

 - Protective carrying bag included